 The school will aim to ensure that pupils have access to up-to-date information about sources of help and advice.
-Pupils' wider pastoral needs will be taken into account when dealing with any issues relating to drug education and the management of drug incidents, including parental drug misuse.
+Pupils' wider pastoral needs and safeguarding concerns will be taken into account when dealing with any issues relating to drug education and the management of drug incidents, including parental drug misuse.

-Informing parents

-The school will inform the pupil's parents of any incidence and the outcome of all investigations of drug incidents, and may involve them and the pupil in making decisions about referral and counselling.
-The school may exercise caution and not inform the parent/guardian, if they feel that the pupil's safety might be at risk or if there is any other Concern for the pupil's safety at home.
-In such a situation where a pupil may need protection from the possibility of abuse, the school's child protection coordinator should be consulted and child protection procedures followed.
+Informing parents Schools should reinforce the whole-school approach by building and maintaining positive relationships with parents.
+The school will inform the pupil's parents of any investigations of drug incidents, including what, if anything, has been confiscated and the resulting action the school has taken, including any sanctions applied.
+The school may involve parents and the pupil in making decisions about referral and counselling.
+However, the school may exercise caution and not inform the parent/guardian, if they feel that the pupil's safety might be at risk or if there is any other concern for the pupil's safety at home.
+In such a situation where a pupil may need protection from the possibility of abuse, the Designated Safeguarding Lead should be consulted and child protection procedures followed.
 The school will use its discretion about when and whether to inform parents of other pupils.